874bowen/herbeauty/README.md

 We will cover:

 - Uploading images to Cloudinary
-- Authentication using nextAuth and Xata using Google
+- Authentication using nextAuth, Xata and Google provider
 - Create, Read, Update and Delete operations on a Xata database

 To follow along through this article you are required to have: